The golden ticket to a fall free of allergy symptoms

 I stopped reaching for prescription and over-the-counter antihistamines a couple of years ago.
 Once I learned that most of the active ingredients in them were anticholinergic drugs, I cleared out my medicine cabinet.

 That’s because anticholinergics (like diphenhydramine, found in products like Benadryl and Nytol) block the neurotransmitter acetylcholine, which is critical to memory function.
-My colleague Joyce Holman recently wrote about how anticholinergics can put people at higher risk for developing mild cognitive impairment (MCI), and ultimately, Alzheimer’s disease.
+My colleague Joyce Holman has written about about how anticholinergics can put people at higher risk for developing mild cognitive impairment (MCI), and ultimately, Alzheimer’s disease.

 My close family history of Alzheimer’s is too high for me to take that risk.
 Instead, as with most things health-related, I’ve chosen a natural route to get relief, starting with the golden oil of the Nigella sativa plant’s black seeds.